-- H. In response to a written request by the property owner or owner's authorized agent, issue a statement identifying the current zoning of a parcel of land.
-The fee for such a zoning certification shall be established by the Board of Commissioners. - I. The Director of Planning and Development or designee shall serve as secretary to the Gwinnett County Planning Commission, shall take and prepare its minutes and shall forward the minutes to the Board of Commissioners. - J. Provide for the orderly and safe development of the County through the provisions of the County regulations and other application regulations or standards as may be adopted by the Board of Commissioners. - K. To review and make final decisions regarding permits and other development requests authorized in this Unified Development Ordinance or the Gwinnett County Construction Code. - L. Provide for the application, noticing and hearing requirements of the zoning variances process from this Unified Development Ordinance. - M. Enforce the regulations and standards of this Unified Development Ordinance. - N. Enforce the Gwinnett County Construction Code. - O. Review plans and enforce development compliance with the Georgia Metropolitan River Protection Act, as amended. - P. The Director of Planning and Development or designee shall serve as secretary to the Zoning Board of Appeals, shall take and prepare its minutes, and shall forward the minutes to the Board of Commissioners.
+- I. Provide for the orderly and safe development of the County through the provisions of the County regulations and other application regulations or standards as may be adopted by the Board of Commissioners. - 2.
+To review and make final decisions regarding permits and other development requests authorized in this Unified Development Ordinance or the Gwinnett County Construction Code. - 3.
+Prepare recommendations on all requests for variances from the provisions of this Unified Development Ordinance, and generally provide for the application, noticing and hearing requirements of the zoning variances process. - 4.
+Enforce the regulations and standards of this Unified Development Ordinance. - 5.
+Prepare and maintain accurate records regarding amendments to Title 3 of this Ordinance and make the most recently adopted version available to the public within a reasonable length of time. - 6.
+Enforce the Gwinnett County Construction Code. - 7.
+Review plans and enforce development compliance with the Georgia Metropolitan River Protection Act, as amended. - 8.
+The Director of the Development Division or designee shall serve as secretary to the Zoning Board of Appeals, shall take and prepare its minutes, and shall forward the minutes to the Board of Commissioners.